-Imagine that one morning, during a rainy season, you’re wondering whether to take an umbrella with you before you leave your house.
+Imagine it’s a rainy season.
+One morning you start wondering whether to take an umbrella with you before you leave your house.
 You look outside your window to see that the weather is currently sunny.
 So, your first thought is that rain is unlikely.

 However, upon a second glance, you notice some scary-looking dark clouds on the horizon and you decide to take your umbrella after all.

 You didn’t have to stop there, of course.
-You could improve your guess even more by checking the weather forecast on your favorite weather website.
+You could improve your guess even more by checking the forecast on your favorite weather website.
 What’s important is that your decision is based on your estimate of the probability that it will rain.
 So, you used information about the current weather conditions (and possibly from other sources) to update your estimate of this probability.

 The aim of this post is to give a not-too-formal introduction to Bayes’ theorem — a mathematical tool which does the job of updating probabilities from evidence in the best possible way.
 Before that, I’m going to define a few other concepts from probability theory which will be necessary for understanding it.

 Events and probabilities

 One way to think about an event is an outcome, or a set of outcomes, of some general process.
 This might sound confusing, but a few examples should make it clearer: